Nation's Public School Enrollment Dropped 3 Percent in 2020-21

-The enrollment of preschool and kindergarten children dropped by a higher percentage than enrollment of students from Grades 1 through 12, according to the data NCES collected from state education agencies.
-Preschool enrollment dropped by 22 percent, and enrollment of kindergarteners fell by 9 percent.
+The enrollment of prekindergarten and kindergarten children dropped by a higher percentage than enrollment of students from Grades 1 through 12, according to the data NCES collected from state education agencies.
+Prekindergarten enrollment dropped by 22 percent, and enrollment of kindergarteners fell by 9 percent.
 The preliminary release for 2020-21 includes data from 49 states, the District of Columbia, and several territories.
 Illinois was unable to meet the NCES deadline for submitting its data.

 The enrollment numbers released today are a subset of the NCES Common Core of Data (CCD), an annual collection of data on enrollment, school finances, and student graduation rates.
 State education agencies (SEAs) provide the data to NCES each year.